United States

 National Championships

-Please note that the format of the Middle & Elementary School USGC National Championships has not been changed since 2024.
-Students are still advised to review past USGC National Championships Exams as the questions themselves are still good practice and cover much of the same material that will be tested.
+Please note that the format of the Middle & Elementary School USGC National Championships was changed after the 2023 competition.
+Students are still encouraged to review past USGC National Championships Exams prior to 2024 as the questions themselves are still good practice and cover much of the same material that will be tested.

 • 25 to 35 minutes